The case for reducing existential risks

 In the rest of this article, we cover the greatest risks to civilisation, including some that might be bigger than nuclear war and climate change.
 We then make the case that reducing these risks could be the most important thing you do with your life, and explain exactly what you can do to help.
 If you would like to use your career to work on these issues, we can also give one-on-one support.

 How likely are you to be killed by an asteroid?
-An overview of naturally occurring existential risks
+An overview of naturally occurring existential threats

-A one in ten million chance of extinction in the next 50 years — what many people think the risk is — must be an underestimate.
-Naturally occurring existential risks can be estimated pretty accurately from history, and are much higher.
+A 1-in-10-million chance of extinction in the next 50 years — what many people think the risk is — must be an underestimate.
+Naturally occurring existential threats can be estimated pretty accurately from history, and are much higher.

-If Earth was hit by a 1km-wide asteroid, there’s a chance that civilisation would be destroyed.
-By looking at the historical record, and tracking the objects in the sky, astronomers can estimate the risk of an asteroid this size hitting Earth as about 1 in 5000 per century.4 That’s higher than most people’s chances of being in a plane crash (about one in five million per flight), and already about 1000-times higher than the one in ten million risk that some people estimated.5
+If Earth was hit by a kilometre-wide asteroid, there’s a chance that civilisation would be destroyed.
+By looking at the historical record, and tracking the objects in the sky, astronomers can estimate the risk of an asteroid this size hitting Earth as about 1 in 5,000 per century.4 That’s higher than most people’s chances of being in a plane crash (about 1 in 5 million per flight), and already about 1,000 times higher than the 1-in-10-million risk that some people estimated.5